DanielCoffey1/Shatter/README.md

 ClickKill=Ctrl+Alt+X
 ```

-Simply change the key strings, save the file, and restart the application for your new hotkeys to take effect.
+After saving your changes to the `.ini` file, you must restart the application for them to take effect.

 ---